texastribune/queso-ui/contributing.md

 Generally, you could base your increment type on the following list:

 - MAJOR version = CSS changes that visually break layouts where `queso-ui` is used on production
-- MINOR version = CSS changes that have no visual effect on production
+- MINOR version = CSS changes that have subtle or no visual effects on production
 - PATCH version = CSS changes that fix a previous bug introduced on production or in development

 #### Steps to test breaking changes: